-LEGO 3 in 1 Creator Robot Explorer
+LEGO Creator 3 in 1 Medieval Castle

 Notebook of Doom by Troy Cummings

 Alexander discovers his new town is FILLED WITH MONSTERS!
-And, he’s right in the middle of everything especially after he finds an old notebook of drawings and facts about monsters.
+And, he’s right in the middle of everything, especially after he finds an old notebook of drawings and facts about monsters.
 Fun with an edge of scary.